rkgIITBh/data-structures.github.io/HTML/avlTreeAnalysis.md

 <p align="center">
 <img src=../images/baseAVLTrees.jpg">
 </p>
-The AVL balance properties are satisfied by both the trees.
+We find that balance properties are satisfied by both the trees.

-We now recursively define an AVL tree of height <i>h</i> with minimum number of internal nodes as follows:
+Now recursively define an AVL tree of height <i>h</i> with minimum number of internal nodes as follows:
 - A root, which is an internal node,
 - One left subtree <i>T<sub>L</sub></i> with minimum number of internal nodes, and
 - One right subtree <i>T<sub>R</sub></i> with minimum number of internal nodes.